AndreiCNitu/computer-graphics/README.md

   E --> down             P --> down
 ```

-Note: The `lucy.obj` model is not commited because its size is too big (2.45 GB)
+Note: The `lucy.obj` model is not committed because its size is too big (2.45 GB)